SMS Nautilus (1871): Third deployment to the Pacific

 From 4 to 26 December, Nautilus carried the German explorers Carl Peters and Walter von Saint Paul-Illaire from Saadani to Mombasa, Kenya; on the way, she stopped in Lamu and Manda Bay in Wituland.
-The ship thereafter carried our surveys and visited ports in the region, including Wasin, Kenya, and Obbia, Somalia.
+The ship thereafter carried out surveys and visited ports in the region, including Wasin, Kenya, and Obbia, Somalia.
 During this period, Nautilus was also sent to mediate trade disputes between the Sultan of Wituland and German merchants.
 In March 1888, Nautilus went to Zanzibar to represent Germany at the funeral ceremony for the recently deceased Sultan Barghash bin Said and the coronation of his successor, Khalifah bin Said.
 In June, Hoven fell ill and had to be sent home; the ship's executive officer commanded the vessel for the rest of the ship's deployment.
 On 9 August, Nautilus received orders to return home while in Durban, South Africa.
 The poor communications of the period meant that neither the Admiralty or the crew aboard Nautilus were aware that the Abushiri revolt had broken out against German rule in East Africa.
 She arrived back in Kiel on 7 December, and was decommissioned there on the 19th.